kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>3,000 BCE</span> Standing on the coast of mainland Asia, Moana and her Austronesian kin embark on a great journey to colonize each and every island of Southeast Asia and the Pacific Ocean.
 The laziest and least adventurous of them settle on the first islands they see: the Philippine archipelago.

 - <span class=year>900 CE</span> Hindu-Buddhist barangay of Tondo is founded on the northern shores of Pasig River in Luzon.
-The settlers later build the Smokey Mountain, the biggest landfill in the Srivijayan Empire where territories near and far can dump their trash.
+The settlers later build the fabled Smokey Mountain, the biggest landfill in the Srivijayan Empire where territories near and far can dump their trash.

 - <span class=year>1240</span> Arabs introduce Islam to Sulu, where it spread througout the archipelago.
 Native Filipinos who keep several wives and slaves now have a religious justification for it.